austince/midi-graphics/README.md

 ## Known Bugs
 - Concurrent Modification of PolyList in PolyCanvas
+- Startup sometimes fails.
+Need to use a `Runnable` and `SwingUtilities.invokeLater`

 ## Kotlin
 I used Kotlin for the Driver of the examples, but the main pieces are all Java.